Smnrgcl/my-connect-four/README.md

 This project is a digital implementation of the classic board game "Connect Four," designed as a web application.
 The game offers an interactive and engaging experience for players through three main screens: Game Creation Screen, Game Screen, and List of Games Screen.

+ You can get information about the Connect Four game from this link.

 https://en.wikipedia.org/wiki/Connect_Four